 Avinash Kaushik blogs at Occam’s Razor.
 If you’re unfamiliar with his blog or the philosophical and scientific rule of Occam’s Razor, here’s the essence: The simplest of competing theories are preferred to the more complex.
 Avinash does this really, really, well.

-I assure you that he’s one of the good guys and someone we law firm marketers should be listening to, on a variety of levels and topics.
+I assure you that he’s one of the good guys and someone we law firm marketers should listen to on a variety of levels and topics.

 Most recently, Avinash challenged marketers of all industry to stop wasting enterprise resources on “organic social media”—defined as the kind where you post meaningful things about your firm/company in order to build brand loyalty.
 (And “hope” for increased sales to justify your efforts.)